THE FUNKY MUSE

 Motown writers and producers Holland-Dozier-Holland left Tamla-Motown in 1968, citing non-payment of royalties, and formed their own Invictus and Hot Wax labels.
 Hit making artists on this label in the early 1970’s included Chairmen of the Board ("Give Me Just a Little More Time" and "Pay the Piper") and Freda Payne ("Band of Gold" and "Bring the Boys Home").

 During the mid sixties, the British beat boom, spearheaded by the Beatles, took America by storm.
-And in the midst of all this, while the Beatles were giving credit to Motown and other forms of black music, Motown acts such as the Supremes were still topping the pop charts.
+And in the midst of all this, while the Beatles were giving credit to Motown and other forms of black music, Motown acts such as the Supremes were topping the pop charts.

-A number of vocal groups, such as Bloodstone ("Natural High" - 17973), Blue Magic, the Delfonics and the Stylistics, who had enjoyed some commercial success in the early 1970s were hindered by the rise of Disco music in the mid 1970s.
+A number of vocal groups, such as Bloodstone ("Natural High" - 1973), Blue Magic, the Delfonics and the Stylistics, who had enjoyed some commercial success in the early 1970s were hindered by the rise of disco music in the mid 1970s.
 This was in part due to the fact that Club owners went from hiring groups to just playing records and many of the independent labels folded or were swallowed up by the majors due to a loss of popularity of the artists on their roster, thanks to disco.

 Earth, Wind and Fire, Rufus and the Isley Brothers were primarily funk groups who hit their commercial prime in the late 1970s.

-By the start of the 1980s, black popular music was still dominated by disco and self-contained funk groups like the Commodores, Parliament/Funkadelic and Slave.
-But by the 1980s the time was also right for a more widespread appreciation of the unique contribution Africa would make to the more general evolution of funky dance music.
+Talking Heads was a band to emerge out of the punk/new wave movement of the late 1970s and early 1980s to incorporate elements of funk into their sound.
+By the start of the 1980s, black popular music was still dominated by disco and self-contained funk groups like the Commodores, Parliament/Funkadelic and Slave, and by the 1980s the time was right for a more widespread appreciation of the unique contribution Africa would make to the more general evolution of funky dance music.
 As a result, funky music became even more diversified during the 1980s and by the mid 1980s a number of African artists such as Hugh Masekela (South Africa), Yossou N’Dour (Senegal), Mory Kante (Guinea) and Salif Keita (Mali) began to be successful outside Africa with funky sounds.
+Characterised by consummate musicianship, high-tech modern production and a potpourri of influences, including traditional African music, this new music became known as Afrobeat in Nigeria, Zouk in the French Antilles and Mbalax in Senegal.

-During the mid to late 1980s rap began to emerge as a modern urban black musical form.
-In the late 1980s, the core of musicians (Skip McDonald - guitar, Doug Wimbish - bass and Keith Le Blanc - drums) behind the early Sugarhill recordings ("The Message") moved to the U.K. and teamed up with mix maestro Adrian Sherwood to form Tackhead and the On-u Sound label.
+In the late 1980s, the core of musicians behind the early Sugarhill recordings such as "The Message" (Skip McDonald - guitar, Doug Wimbish - bass and Keith Le Blanc - drums) moved to the U.K. and teamed up with mix maestro Adrian Sherwood to form Tackhead and the On-u Sound label.
 A number of identities such as The Strange Parcels, African Head Charge and Little Axe emerged in the early 1990’s featuring the same musicians.
 This music cross fertilises blues, soul, funk, reggae and dub influences.

 References